SilvestriStefano/silvestristefano/README.md

 I have helped design and create the [SARKAS](https://github.com/murillo-group/sarkas) [website](https://murillo-group.github.io/sarkas/) for the [Murillo-Group at MSU](https://murillogroupmsu.com/) before enrolling in the bootcamp.
 It was built with [Sphinx](https://www.sphinx-doc.org), a Python static website generator that is mainly used for documentation-type websites.

+On the side I have started writing my own Python package that I hope to use in my math research.

 ---
 ---